 3. Deprivation of personal freedom.
 This could range from a curfew to full incarceration for a period of time depending on the offense.

-Note: Denial of membership in good standing of the sharing economy for a period of time would NOT be a good kind of punishment.
+Note #1: Denial of membership in good standing of the sharing economy for a period of time would NOT be a good kind of punishment.
 Why not?
 Because this would stigmatize non-membership in the sharing economy as a punishment for criminality.
-This would be a bad idea because perfectly good law-abiding people are free to decline membership in the sharing economy and those who do so are provided with support from the egalitarian society in the form of having means of production they may use (without hired or slave labor!) to produce products or services for themselves and/or to barter with others.
+This would be a bad idea because perfectly good law-abiding egalitarian people are free to decline membership in the sharing economy, as discussed below.

-WHAT TO DO WITH A FREELOADER WHO IS RAISING CHILDREN
+WHAT TO DO WITH A NON-MEMBER OF THE SHARING ECONOMY (FREELOADER OR NOT) WHO IS RAISING CHILDREN

 One solution in this case is for the Local Assembly to appoint somebody to be a guardian of the children.
 The guardian could be (possibly ideally) a close relative or friend of the family who knows the children personally.
 But the guardian could also be a professional guardian whose job in the sharing economy is to be a guardian of some children.